JimmyDansbo/VTUIlib/README.md

 Example: `VTUI_GOTOXY` is the macro name and `vtui_gotoxy` is the function name.

 For examples look at acme-exXX.asm or ca65-exXX.asm file(s)

+For inclusion in cc65 projects, make sure to include `vtuilib-cc65.h`.
+Have a look at the `build.sh` script to see how to assemble the library and link it to your own cc65 project. `cc65-ex01.c` should be a fairly comprehensive example on how to use the VTUI library in a cc65 project.
+Calling conventions can be found in `vtuilib-cc65.h`, but the actual functionality of the functions is still best described in this document.

 ## Initialization